clbrge/svelte-web3/README.md

 <script src="https://cdn.jsdelivr.net/npm/web3@latest/dist/web3.min.js"></script>
 ```

-This step is necessary for now because the Web3.js doesn't play well with bundlers (webpack,
+This step is necessary for now because the Web3.js library doesn't
-vite, snowpack, etc), thus we cannot simply add a dependency in package.json.
+play well with bundlers (webpack, vite, snowpack, etc), thus we cannot
+simply add a dependency in package.json.

 ## Basic usage (default stores connected to one chain)

-## Derived stores
+### Derived stores

-This library is creating automatically a set of readable Svelte stores
+This library creates a set of readable Svelte stores that are
-that are automatically updated when a new connection happens, or when
+automatically updated when a new connection happens, or when the chain
-the chain or the selected account change.
-You can import them directly
+or the selected account change.
+You can import them directly in any
-in any svelte or JavaScript files :
+svelte or JavaScript files :

 ```js
 import { connected, web3, selectedAccount, chainId, chainData } from 'svelte-web3'
 ```

  * connected: store value is true a connection has been set up.
- * web3: store value is an Web3.js instance if connected.
+ * web3: store value is a Web3.js instance when connected.
- * selectedAccount: store value is the current selected account (if connected).
+ * selectedAccount: store value is the current selected account (when connected).
- * chainId: store value is the current chainId if connected.
+ * chainId: store value is the current chainId when connected.
- * chainData: store value is the current blokchain CAIP-2 data (if connected), see below.
+ * chainData: store value is the current blokchain CAIP-2 data (when connected), see below.

-For these stores to be useful in your svelte application, you first need to connect to the blockchain.
+For these stores to be useful in your svelte application, you thus
+first need to connect to the EVM blockchain.

-The main connection helper `defaultEvmStores` can be use to initiate a connection.
+The main connection helper `defaultEvmStores` can be used to initiate a connection.

 ```js
 import { defaultEvmStores } from 'svelte-web3'